apollo

 What if I have taken an overdose of Emquin Syrup

-Do not exceed the prescribed dose of Emquin Syrup, as it can lead to overdose.
+Do not exceed the prescribed dose of Emquin Syrup, as an overdose may lead to symptoms such as vomiting, nausea, drowsiness, headache, visual disturbances, convulsions, or irregular heartbeat.
 If you suspect you have taken an overdose, seek medical attention immediately.

 Drug Warnings